BRA1L0R/hopper-rs/README.md

 ### Logging metrics with InfluxDB

-Hopper supports cheap (resoure-wise), easily configurable data gathering through the help of an external database like InfluxDB (although other databases will be supported in the future, I still recommend InfluxDB whose query language is very easy and versatile).
+Hopper supports **cheap** (resource-wise), easily configurable data gathering through the help of an external database like InfluxDB (although other databases will be supported in the future, I still recommend InfluxDB whose query language is very easy and versatile).

-You must first configure an InfluxDB instance and get a token with writing privilege before moving along with this section.
+You must first configure an InfluxDB instance and get a **token** with writing privilege before moving along with this section.

-Add and modify this section according to your setup to the `Config.toml`:
+Add and modify this configuration section in `Config.toml` according to your setup:

 ```toml
 [metrics] # top-level section